 If you go overboard with things like EFIS, HSI and dual COMM / NAV or GPS sets and or autopilots then the price of the instruments can be as high as the kit itself and usually higher.
 For builders not residing in same the country as the kit manufacturer do count on higher transport, customs and tax fees.
 These can be as high as 20 to 25% of the kit price depending on your local tax law.

 As a safety measure an airplane is usually equipped with navigation (green, red and white) lights and a red beacon and white wing strobe lights.
 These lights are either the old school light bulbs or the new type LED lights.
-These LEDs are virtually unbreakable but still somewhat expensive.
+These LEDs are virtually unbreakable but still somewhat expensive, but that is caused by the luxury status of LED lights.

 When your aircraft finally flies you will need to cover cost for insurance, hangar rental (not if you own a hangar), a new engine and or propeller when its time to replace these and last but not least fuel.
-Regular maintenance cost will include things like regular inspections, license renewals, oil changes, oil and air filters, tires and other consumables.
+Regular maintenance cost will include things like regular inspections, EFIS database updates or subscriptions, license renewals, oil changes, oil and air filters, tires and other consumables.

 The cost you will see when flying is mainly fuel for a large part.
-Landing fees are common in Europe and can be very high depending which country you fly into.
+Landing fees are common in Europe and can be very high depending which country you fly in or to.
 Some controlled airports charge an ATC and passenger tax too.

 It would be wise to set up an extra bank account in which you deposit an amount of money for every hour you fly so that when the time comes to spend it on maintenance the funds are there.